TeoGoddet/truffe2/README.md

 11. Run the development server with `python manage.py runserver`
 12. Go to `http://localhost:8000/` and log in with Tequila
 13. Give your user superuser rights with `echo "update users_truffeuser set is_superuser=1 where id=1;" | sqlite3 db.sqlite3`

+Those actions are setting in a script for Linux : `tools/install_venv.sh`.
+A new script, `tools/run_tests.sh`, allows to launch tests with code coverage.